Study smarter with Fiveable

 You're writing a persuasive essay and want to show that one idea directly causes another.
 Would you choose a compound or complex sentence structure, and why?

-Compare and contrast imperative and exclamatory sentences: How do their purposes differ, and what punctuation can they share?
+Compare imperative and exclamatory sentences: How do their purposes differ, and what punctuation can they share?

 A classmate writes: "Because I was tired I went to bed early and I slept well."
 Identify the sentence type and explain what punctuation errors need correcting.

-If an FRQ asks you to analyze how an author creates urgency in a passage, which two sentence functions would you look for as evidence, and what effect does each create?
+If you're asked to analyze how an author creates urgency in a passage, which two sentence functions would you look for as evidence, and what effect does each create?